dribnet/purvs/README.md

 17.2.MDDN342 PS3

-(Note - For this iteration I have refactored a lot of the code to allow for a more dynamic usage of the shape generator.
-You can now get each layer of shapes to draw only in certain areas and in different colors.
-Through this I will use it to create a "sea" in my landscape by layering the pattern on top of itself.)

 This program draws either a wallpaper, or a landscape.
 You can press the spacebar to switch between the modes.